This website uses cookies for an optimal user experience. Read our cookie statement

 The exuberant private home was designed by architect John Quentin Hejduk (New York 1929–2000 New York).
 Learn more about the story of the house and its architect.

-From April until October Wall House is open to the public on Saturdays and Sundays, Easter Monday and Whit Monday from 12 noon to 5 pm.
+Until October Wall House is open to the public on Saturdays and Sundays and Whit Monday from 12.00 - 5.00 pm.

 About Wall House #2